MartinPacker/md2pptx/user-guide.md

 In this example the glossary term is "BBC" and its definition is "British Broadcasting Corporation".

-One or more glossary slides will appear at the end of the presentation if any such terms are defined.
-When you create a glossary entry two things will happen:
+One or more Glossary Table slides will appear at the end of the presentation if any such terms are defined.
+When you create a glossary entry three things will happen:

 * Both the term and its definition will appear in the glossary.
-* Only the term will appear in the slide with the `abbr` element.
+* The term will appear in the slide with the `abbr` element - with the appearance of a hyperlink element, which you can click on to get to the relevant glossary page.
+* If you hover over the term for a second or two the definition of the term will appear as a tooltip.

 If you define the term more than once only the first use will be included in the glossary.
 All uses of the term will appear in the normal slides.

-A Glossary Table slide comprises two columns: A narrow column with the terms (or acronyms), and a wider column with their definitions (or meanings).
+Each Glossary Table slide comprises two columns: A narrow column with the terms (or acronyms), and a wider column with their definitions (or meanings).

+In Glossary Table slides the definitions are sorted alphabetically, upper case before lower case.

 If you use the `abbr` HTML element most markdown processors will treat it as HTML and hovering over the term will reveal the definition.
+However, while md2pptx can cope with e.g. `<br/>` elements in a glossary definition most markdown processors can't.

 You can control various aspects of the glossary's appearance using metadata.
-How to is described [here](#controlling-glossary-slide-production-with-glossarytitle-glossaryterm-glossarymeaningglossarymeaningwidth-and-glossaryperpage).
+How to is described [here](#controlling-glossary-slide-production-with-glossarytitle-glossaryterm-glossarymeaningglossarymeaningwidth-and-glossarytermsperpage).

+Because md2pptx's support uses hyperlinks you might want to adjust your template so that taken hyperlinks are the same colour as not-yet-taken ones.
+This is something md2pptx can't do for you.
+You can change these colours under "Themes" in the Slide Master editor.

 ## Creating Footnotes